ioggstream/python-course/python-high-school/01_numbers.md

 ## More on binary numbers

 We can use f-strings to print the binary representation of a number.
+The pattern is `{variable:format specification}`.
+In the code below:

+- the variable is `a`
+- the format specification is `#b` (binary with the `0b` prefix).

 ```python
 a = 3
 print(f"{a:#b} is the binary representation of {a}")
 ```

-Exercise: print the following numbers in binary:
+Exercise: print the binary representation of the following numbers:
   3, 61, 35.

 <!-- Solution -->